 During the following few weeks, if the pain you are experiencing does not subside or becomes more severe, please contact our office to schedule an appointment for further evaluation.

 Living with Your New Crown

-During your recovery period, avoid eating anything that is hard, sticky, or chewy for the first 24 hours.
-During the days and weeks following your procedure, you can gradually reintroduce these foods into your diet.
+Avoid eating anything hard, sticky, or chewy for the first 24 hours of your recovery.
+You can gradually reintroduce these foods into your diet in the days and weeks following your procedure.

-It is normal for a new crown to feel a little strange at first – almost as if it doesn't quite fit properly.
-Once your mouth becomes accustomed to the new restoration, however, you will most likely stop noticing it altogether.
+It is natural for a new crown to feel strange at first, almost as if it does not fit properly.
+However, once your mouth becomes accustomed to the new restoration, you will most likely stop noticing it.

-That said, if your bite does not feel normal after about a week, it is possible that the crown will need to be adjusted in order for it to fit properly.
-In this case, you should schedule a follow-up appointment with your dentist.
+However, if your bite does not feel normal after about a week, the crown may need to be adjusted in order to fit properly.
+In this case, you should make another appointment with your dentist.

-Dental crowns should be cared for the same way as natural teeth, with regular brushing and flossing, as well as regular visits to the dentist for checkups and cleanings, as necessary.
-In order to keep your teeth healthy and your crown in good working order, it is essential to practice good oral hygiene daily.
-Dental crowns can last for many years if they are maintained properly.
+Dental crowns should be cared for in the same way that natural teeth are, with regular brushing and flossing and, as needed, visits to the dentist for checkups and cleanings.
+It is critical to practice good oral hygiene on a daily basis in order to keep your teeth healthy and your crown in good working order.
+Dental crowns can last for many years if properly cared for.